adamchalmers/blog/content/making-a-dns-client.md

 2. **Serialize the DNS query using [bitvec], an _awesome_ general-purpose crate for reading or writing individual bits**

-   I learned how to parse bitwise protocols with Nom when doing [Advent of Code][aoc16]
+   I learned how to parse bitwise protocols with Nom when doing [Advent of Code][aoc16].
+I considered using [deku] instead but decided against it[^nodeku].

 3. **Communicate with a DNS resolver with the stdlib [UdpSocket] type**